MaitriGurey/Language-Translator/README.md

   ## Status:

-  Looking for collaborations to turn the project into an app using Flutter Dart.
+  Looking for collaborations to turn the project into an app using Flutter.